 - Other Asian

 In the UK, people use BAME (Black, Asian, and Minority People) to identify Black and Asian people.
 Other PC terms are APA which means Asian-Pacific American and API which means Asian-Pacific Islander.
-These acronyms replace a derogatory term, “Oriental” which was historically used for people of Asian descent.
+These acronyms replace a derogatory term for Asian, “Oriental” which was historically used for people of Asian descent.

-PC Term Google search volume: “Politically correct term for Asian” (30/month); what is the politically correct term for Asian (5)
+PC Term Google search volume: Is oriental racist (600/mo.); is oriental a derogatory term (80); derogatory term for Asian (60); “Politically correct term for Asian” (30/month); what is the politically correct term for Asian (5)

 Politically correct term for Hispanic